NEONScience/AOP-EMIT/README.md

 ### 2. Run the Tutorial Notebooks:

-If you'd like to complete the notebooks in VS Code, open the 01_tutorial_notebook.ipynb notebook in VS Code and complete it.
-Then open the 02_tutorial_notebook.ipynb in VS Code and complete it.
+If you'd like to complete the notebooks in VS Code, open the 01_NEON_EMIT_Download_Data.ipynb notebook in VS Code and complete it.
+Then, open the 02_NEON_EMIT_CWC.ipynb in VS Code and complete it.

 If you'd like to complete the notebooks in Jupyter Lab or Jupyter Notebooks, run the command `jupyter lab` or `jupyter notebook` in the command line interface once you have the environment activated.
 In a few seconds, Jupyter Lab or Jupyter Notebooks will open the project-root directory in your web browser.
-Now, you can open and complete 01_tutorial_notebook.ipynb and then open and complete 02_tutorial_notebook.ipynb.
+Now, you can open and complete 01_NEON_EMIT_Download_Data.ipynb and then open and complete 02_NEON_EMIT_CWC.ipynb.

 Instructions for how to download, save, and access the data for these tutorial notebooks are in the tutorial notebooks.
 The tutorial notebooks also contain further instructions to set up your project-root folder for success.

-## ORIGINAL Workflow Instructions - should we take this out??
+### 2a.
+Tutorial Notebook Contents:
-* **The end goal of these steps:** We want canopy water content (CWC) calculations for the burned and unburned tiles of interest at the NEON Soaproot Saddle field site (SOAP).
+* **The end goal of both tutorial notebooks:** We want canopy water content (CWC) calculations for the burned and unburned tiles of interest at the NEON Soaproot Saddle field site (SOAP).
 For each tile, we want CWC calculated with EMIT and NEON data.
-This will allow us to compare CWC between burned and unburned areas AND between lower resolution (EMIT) and higher resolution (NEON) data to develop a tutorial for others interested in these two data sources.
+This will allow us to compare CWC between burned and unburned areas AND between lower resolution (EMIT) and higher resolution (NEON) data.

-### Steps:

 <ol>
-  <li>Identify and download data:</li>
+  <li>01_NEON_EMIT_Download_Data.ipynb - Identify and download data:</li>
   <ol>
     <li>NEON</li>
     <ol>
       <li>Identify burned and unburned tiles of interest from the NEON AOP data.
-Identify the latitude and longitude of those tiles.</li>
+Identify the UTM coordinates of those tiles (in the tutorial notebook, these coordinates are provided for you).</li>
       <li>Download the NEON Spectrometer orthorectified surface bidirectional reflectance data for the burned and unburned tiles.</li>
+      <li>Process the NEON Spectrometer orthorectified surface bidirectional reflectance data for the burned and unburned tiles: convert the hdf5 datasets into xarray.Datasets, apply the scale factor, set bad bands to NaN, and export the xarray.Datasets to NetCDF files.</li>
     </ol>
     <li>EMIT</li>
     <ol>
-      <li>Identify EMIT L2A Estimated Surface Reflectance granule(s) that cover the burned and unburned tiles.</li>
+      <li>Identify EMIT L2A Estimated Surface Reflectance granule(s) that cover the burned and unburned tiles (in the tutorial notebook, this granule is provided for you).</li>
-      <li>Download the EMIT L2A Estimated Surface Reflectance granule(s)</li>
+      <li>Download the EMIT L2A Estimated Surface Reflectance granule(s) and open as xarray.Dataset(s).</li>
-      <li>Clip/crop the downloaded EMIT L2A Estimated Surface Reflectance granule(s) to the burned and unburned tiles of interest. <em>NOTE: if more than one EMIT granule is needed to cover one of the tiles of interest, those EMIT granules would need to be merged together first.</em></li>
+      <li>Clip/crop the downloaded EMIT L2A Estimated Surface Reflectance granule(s) to the burned and unburned tiles of interest and export the cropped xarray.Datasets to NetCDF files. <em>NOTE: if more than one EMIT granule is needed to cover one of the tiles of interest, those EMIT granules would need to be merged together first and then cropped and exported.</em></li>
     </ol>
   </ol>
-  <li>Calculate canopy water content (CWC) for the following combinations:</li>
+  <li>02_NEON_EMIT_CWC.ipynb - Calculate canopy water content (CWC) for the following combinations:</li>
   <table>
   <tr>
     <th>           </th>